 Being alone will give you time and space to regroup and to remember what is really important in your life.

-If you don’t indulge in a daily meditation practice, you’re robbing yourself of an amazing chance to change your life—and indeed the ways your brain works (according to fMRI scans).
+If you don’t indulge in daily meditation practice, you’re robbing yourself of an amazing chance to change your life!
+Indeed, you're also ignoring the ways your brain works (according to fMRI scans).
 Just 15-20 minutes of meditation per day can reduce your blood pressure, improve your ability to cope with future stressors, and enhance your relationships by boosting your empathy.

-The next time you’re feeling overwhelmed by everyday life, go to a quiet and beautifully natural space nearby, and just take in all the details.
+The next time you’re feeling overwhelmed by everyday life, go to a quiet and beautiful natural space nearby and just take in all the details.
 Notice the bird calls, the sound of the wind in the trees, and the vibrant colors.

 Even donating money online or giving up a little of your time to do volunteer work can be great for your inner peace.
 Helping others often makes us wiser, and helps us see that our lives aren’t really so bad after all.